openclimatefix/ocf-template/README.md

 *For more information, head to the [Documentation](#documentation).*

 ## Documentation

 Link to the project's documentation, if it exists.
 Also consider internal linking to parts of interest of the documentation, such as **Development**, **API**, **Configuration** and so on.

+## FAQ

+Any major points from github discussions, or highlights from the documentation.
+If the same question is often asked, answer it in here!

+### Can I leave this section out?

+Yes, this is an optional section.

+### Is "How do I run the application" a valid FAQ question?

+No, that should be in example usage!

+### How should I format the FAQ section?

+Like this!
+Questions in level three headings, answers in plain text.

 ## Development